 As a result of an existing physical bottleneck, through which only 100 flow units (in both directions) can be transported, it can be concluded that, in this scenario, entry point E_1 is not capable of fully supplying the exit load (see diagram on left of Figure 4).
-To cover the required off-take it is necessary to utilise a balancing entry point (minimum entry), through which a flow of 50 flow units must be fed into the network (see diagram on right of Figure 4).
+To cover the required off-take it is necessary to utilise a balancing entry point (minimum

-The calculation of the maximum firm FAC at entry point E_2 takes place analogously to the method used for entry point E_1 , in which exit point A_2 as load-relieving and exit point A_1 as load-stressing.
+The calculation of the maximum FZK at entry point E_2 takes place analogously to the method used for entry point E_1 , in which exit point A_2 as load-relieving and exit point A_1 as load-stressing.
 This scenario is used to investigate the maximum capacity that can be depicted at entry point E_2 without exceeding the flow at the bottleneck.
 In this scenario entry point E_1 serves as the balancing entry point (minimum entry).
 In summary, a maximum firm freely allocable capacity at entry point E_1 of 1,100 flow units and of 250 flow units at entry point E_2 can be achieved for this flow situation.
 However, additional interruptible capacity can be booked at the entry points, because the transmission system operator has the option of reducing the entry flow to the level of firm capacity, if necessary.
 The method of determining the maximum firm capacity has been described specifically only for the freely allocable capacities.